alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-tawassul-through-quran-or-some-creatures.md

 note: true
 locale: en
 lang: en
-excerpt: "What is the ruling on a person who speaks words like, in the name of or by the blessing of the Prophet, the shaykh, or the Qur’an?"
+summary: "What is the ruling on a person who speaks words like, in the name of or by the blessing of the Prophet, the shaykh, or the Qur’an?"
 group1: true
 ---